shahadat-rgb/shahadat-rgb/README.md

 - 😎 Programming Is My Passion🙃
 - ⚔  Keyboard Is MY Weapon😏
 - 🥰 Perfection Is My Habit🌍
 - ⚡ Fun fact: ...
-Love to travel on vacation 🥰
+Love to travel, on vacation 🥰
 -->

 ### Connect with me: